-Libby Hill Forest Trails is a 3.2 mile moderately trafficked loop trail located near Gray, ME that offers the chance to see wildlife and is rated as moderate.
+Libby Hill Forest Trails is a 3.2 mile moderately trafficked loop trail located near Gray, Maine that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash